Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/machine-learning-job-create-automl-classification-job/README.md

 ### Prerequisites

 To run this template you need to have an Azure Machine Learning Workspace and an Azure Machine Learning Compute Instance/Cluster.
-The template expects these as parameters: `existingWorkspaceName` and `existingComputeName`.
+The template expects these as parameters: `workspaceName` and `computeName`.
 You can use the following samples to create these:

 1. [Azure Machine Learning Workspace](https://docs.microsoft.com/en-us/samples/azure/azure-quickstart-templates/modules-machine-learning-workspace-0.9/)
 2. [Azure Machine Learning Compute Instance](https://docs.microsoft.com/en-us/samples/azure/azure-quickstart-templates/machine-learning-compute-create-computeinstance/)